12. Opening Notrump¶

 When Stayman is overcalled, opener should usually pass and let responder decide to double for penalty or not.
 I say this on general principles, I’ve never seen it discussed.

-A system for dealing with overcalls of our 1N opener, popular with intermediates, is called “stolen bids”.
-I think it is correct to mention it here, even though I don’t like it, as so many of your intermediate partners will think it is standard.
+A system popular with intermediates for dealing with overcalls of our 1N opener is called “stolen bids”.
+I think it is correct to mention it here because so many of your intermediate partners will think it is standard.
+More advanced players will know how to play it but will be complaining that you should learn Lebensohl.

 The right answer is some form of the Lebensohl convention, which is quite advanced.
 You’re lucky to find a partner who knows it.
 People who say they know it and don’t really are legion at the advanced-intermediate level.

-You also need a system, called a “runout”, when your 1N opener gets doubled for penalty.
+You also can agree on a system, called a “runout”, when your 1N opener gets doubled for penalty.
 You’ve played 1N with a yarborough dummy before?
 You don’t want to go there.
 Here’s the simplest way out.

 After 1N (X) or 1N (Pass) Pass (X) Pass (Pass), responder has the following choices:

-• Pass if you are willing to play 1N doubled (typically a balanced hand with at least competitive values).
+Pass if you are willing to play 1N doubled (typically a balanced hand with at least competitive values).
+This is often your best contract.

 If their double does not show strength, but rather is something like a double for a single-suited hand, responder with a strong hand may pass and wait for the suit to be shown, or just bid normally.
 Generally delayed action, when you could have taken immediate action, shows strength.